 - Acid-Trip Dimension: Mongo and the space around it are filled with multi-colored clouds.

 - Action Film, Quiet Drama Scene: The scene in which Ming gives Flash a We Can Rule Together offer in Vultan's palace is quiet and understated, and practically the only time someone isn't Chewing the Scenery.
-Von Sydow still manages to be a Large Ham, though.
+Von Sydow still manages to be a Cold Ham, though.

 - Agony Beam